jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ___
 > ### Question
-> __Question 3.1a:__ What is an ImageCollection and what does it contain?
+>  __Question E1.a:__ How many Sentinel-1 images does the selected image collection contain?
 >
-> __Question 3.1b:__ How many Images are in _Entire collection of Sentinel-1 images_?
->
-> __Question 3.1c:__ How many Images of this collection were acquired in March 2020?
+> __Question E1.b:__ How many Images of this collection were acquired in March 2020?
 > ___

-3. Visualise Sentinel-1 backscatter images
+#### 3. Visualise Sentinel-1 backscatter images
-The visualisation of satellite data is only possible for objects of the class [Image](https://developers.google.com/earth-engine/image_overview) in GEE.
-Therefore we select the first Image of the _ImageCollection_.
+The visualisation of satellite data is only possible for objects of the class [Image](https://developers.google.com/earth-engine/image_overview).
+The first image of the _ImageCollection_ is selected.

 ```java
 // Obtain the first image from the Sentinel-1 collection (acquired at February 1st, 2020)